cdfoundation/sig-security-sbom/Ecosystem/FAQ.md

 # FAQ

 ## The purpose of this document is to catalog (and answer) questions that arise during ramp up to the topic of Software Supply Chain Security AND the underpinning SBOM (software bill of materials) effort.

+#### Q: Do repositories sign off on metadata? if they are not changing the artifact in any way do they really need to sign it?
+This goes back to, if a link in a chain is not changing any bits, then does it add to the SBOM or is it just serving as a host for the artifact ?

+A:

+#### Q: What keys are we using to sign the SBOM ?

+A:

+#### Q: What are reference limits for an artifact and its dependencies, how far do you go back ?

+A:

+#### Q: If a Compromise is found in any part of the chain, do you patch the artifact and update the SBOM, or do you rebuild from the point of compromise ?

+A:

+#### Q: Will you store hashes inside SBOM, and how will you handle SBOM builds with thousands of files ?

+A: In this case we will use the hash of the index file that contains all the hashes of the files in the build (merkel tree).

+#### Q: Aside from capturing dependeny information for an artifact, are we also capturing versions of those dependencies ?

+A:

 #### Q: How are SBOM entries attributed?

 A: